Petrimus/ip_fetch_test/README.md

 2. Open vs code
 3. Open inde.html by right clicking it.
 There are no servers installed so you have refresh the page when change the code.
 4. Inside myFunction.js file is function myFetchFunction.
-Write your code inside of it.
-To display on web page, use addContent function.
+Write your code inside of it.Use addContent([string]) function to display on web site.
+It adds a <div> element with string content to the site.

 API is served at https://ip-json-server.ey.r.appspot.com/api/[YOUR_CHOICE].
 [yOUR_CHOICE] can be: